vitejs/vite/docs/guide/index.md

 ```

 Then go to your vite based project and run `yarn link vite`.
 Now restart the development server (`yarn dev`) to ride on the bleeding edge!

+## Community

+If you have questions or need help, reach out to the community at [Discord](https://discord.gg/4cmKdMfpU5) and [GitHub Discussions](https://github.com/vitejs/vite/discussions).